 - It is also helpful to have this Safety Plan including parent’s phone numbers, the arranged neighbor’s name, address and phone numbers and other pertinent information written down and posted somewhere visible in the home.

 Child Protective Services Ongoing Services

 Families that have findings for abuse and neglect are referred to the CPS Ongoing Services Team for continued service needs.
-The social worker will schedule a Family Partnership Meeting to establish the needed services to assist the family and to prevent further abuse and neglect.
+The family services specialist will schedule a Family Partnership Meeting to establish the needed services to assist the family and to prevent further abuse and neglect.
 The family and their support system are encouraged to fully participate in these meetings.